BenJMcCarty/Hotel_Cancel_Culture/README.md

 ---
 ## Business Problem

-Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

-* What are the business's pain points related to this project?
+* Maximizing revenue:
     *   Cancellations/no-shows negatively impact revenue - prevent other bookings; hard to collect on no-show reservations
-    * Operations teams rely heavily on accurate forecasts for scheduling and supplies

-* How did you pick the data analysis question(s) that you did?
-    * Prior experience in industry - aim to minimize disruption to guests and hotel staff; increase revenue by identifying reservations most likely to cancel to confirm bookings in advance

-* Why are these questions important from a business perspective?
-    * Maximizing revenue:
     * Anticipating number of no-show reservations
     * Determining by how many rooms to oversell (assuming cancellations/no-shows)

 * Minimizing costs:
+    * Operations teams rely heavily on accurate forecasts for scheduling and supplies
     * Minimizing labor, supply costs using accuarate occupancy forecasts
     * Addressing potential causes for cancellations (e.g. restricting number of bookings from an OTA with high likelihood of cancellations)
     * Minimizing reservation relocation costs in case of oversell

+* Hotel teams need to know what reservation characteristics can help them determine the number of cancellations
+    * What is the impact of the booking date on the odds of a cancellation?
+    * Are reservations from a particular booking agent more likely to cancel than others?

+* How did you pick the data analysis question(s) that you did?
+    * Prior experience in industry - aim to minimize disruption to guests and hotel staff; increase revenue by identifying reservations most likely to cancel to confirm bookings in advance

 ---
 ## Data

-### Data Overview - Emphasize target feature?

 ![Cancellation Breakdown](./img/cxl_stat.png)

-Questions to consider:
+> *Breakdown of reservations between checkouts and cancellations*

 * Where did the data come from, and how do they relate to the data analysis questions?
     * Reservation data originally sourced from two anonymous hotels in Europe

 * What do the data represent?
 Who is in the sample and what variables are included?
     * Each observation represents a single reservation
     * Reservation characteristics are common for most hotels (e.g. room types, marketing details, rates, and room types)

 * What is the target variable?
     * Target variable is "`is_canceled`," representing whether the reservation actualized (stayed and checked-out) or if the reservation cancelled
         * Cancellations include a small number of no-show reservations; considered to be canceled for analysis and predictions

 * What are the properties of the variables you intend to use?
     * Mix of categorical and continuous data,such as:
         * Categorical variables: room type booked/assigned; country of origin; and meal type purchased with reservation.